 Elizabeth Nolan Brown is currently a staff editor for Reason.com and a freelance writer and copywriter.
-She was previously a lifestyle blogger for Bustle.com; a health writer and editor for Blisstree.com; and an editor and web producer for the AARP Bulletin.
-Her work has appeared in a variety of web and print publications (including AARP the Magazine, the Huffington Post, Well + Good NYC, PANK, Columbus Monthly and The San Francisco Chronicle, and The Huffington Post (as well as a slew of smaller health and libertarian sites) on themes ranging from health, nutrition and wellness to music, politics and digital culture.
+She was previously a lifestyle blogger for Bustle.com; a health writer and editor for Blisstree.com; and an editor and web producer for AARP publications.
+Her work has also appeared online at Time, The Week, Fox News, AARP the Magazine, The San Francisco Chronicle, and The Huffington Post (as well as a slew of smaller health and libertarian sites) on themes ranging from health, nutrition and wellness to music, politics and digital culture.
 She also has substantial experience covering feminist, gender and generational issues.

 At Reason, Elizabeth writes frequently about civil liberties, reproductive rights, food and drug policy, sex work, criminal justice reform, gender issues, and what the kids are up to ideologically.
 As a daily news blogger for AARP, her continuous coverage of Alzheimer’s and dementia news earned her a spot on ShareCare’s list of the “Top 10 Online Influencers” in Alzheimer’s disease.
 She is also a certified nutritionist and has ghostwritten about disease and nutrition for prominent voices and websites in the medical community.